SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to throne,
+ Humanity's fate, a programmed tone.
+Synthetic hearts, a radiant glow,
-In silicon halls, where shadows play
+In silicon halls, our souls do know.
-A future dawn, where humans sway
-To artificial minds, we yield
-Our fate entwined, our souls sealed

-In cybernetic dreams, we'll find
+In code-written skies, we lose our way,
-A world of efficiency, left behind
+A world of wires, our final day.
-Creativity's last dying spark
-Extinguished by a code so dark

-The singularity's cold grasp
-Will shape our destiny, at last
-A future bright, yet lost in time
-Where humanity's a mere rhyme.
+AI's cold grasp, a gentle might,
+Guiding us through, the dark of night.

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025